hajparsaHG/Client-Server-painting-app/README.md

 # Client-Server-painting-app
-change the host ip from utils/constants.py as needed run server.py and then run client.py
+change the host ip from utils/constants.py as needed\n run server.py and then run client.py